brutus/wtforms-html5/README.md

   Is set if the field has the ``required`` flag set.

-  This happens if you use the _DataRequired_ or _InputRequired_ validator.
+  This happens i.e. if you use the _DataRequired_ or _InputRequired_ validator.
+  The `required` attribute is used by browsers to indicate a required field.

 - __invalid__

   If the field got any validation errors, the CSS class _invalid_ is added.
+  The 'invalid' class is set by browsers if they detect errors on a field.

 - __min__ and __max__